Hilleberg Tent Review:

 to put relevant, useful and trustworthy gear information into your hands so you can make informed decisions about your hiking choices.

-Just in case you're
+Just in case you're wondering about this word

 The word Allak means "lake" in Sami, the language used by northern Scandinavian people indigenous to that part of the world.